SixArm/mast-cell-help/topics/anaphylaxis-emergency-treatment/index.md

 [Anaphylaxis](../anaphylaxis/) emergency treatment in a pre-hospital setting:

-1. Use an [adrenaline emergency auto-injector](../adrenaline-emergency-auto-injector) (brand name EpiPen) and go immediately to a hospital emergency room.
+1. Use an [adrenaline auto-injector](../adrenaline-auto-injector) (brand name EpiPen) and go immediately to a hospital emergency room.

 2. Avoid triggers: remove trigger or remove self from triggers.